mdancho84/mdancho84.github.io/_includes/webinar_chatgpt.md

 # SPECIAL ANNOUNCEMENT: How To Become A <u>6-Figure Business Scientist</u> (Even In A Recession) on July 6th

-[Inside the workshop](https://learn.business-science.io/registration-2-page?el=website) I'll share how to become exactly what companies need right now (and earn 17% more than a data scientist):

 ![Business Scientist](/assets/business-science-cube-2.jpg)

 **What:** How To Become A 6-Figure Business Scientist (Even In A Recession)